ahmed965/mini-projects-js-css/example-template/README.md

 Example Template using HTML, CSS(flex-box) and javaScript.

-1. When you click at Toggle Header, it hide or show the header
+1. When you click at Toggle Header button, it hide or show the header